 Islington has some of the highest levels of mental ill health in the UK, and the highest levels of depression in London.
 Improving mental health is part of the work of nearly all of our partners.

-38% of children in Islington live in poverty, the third highest rate in London.
+Approximately 47% of primary-aged school children in Islington live in poverty – this is well above the London average (38%).
 This can impact on the kinds of opportunities that are available to them, both in childhood, and throughout their lives.
 We work to create opportunities for young people to have the best chance in life.
 In a borough-wide conversation with 340 young people in 2016, they told us about the kinds of things they want to do in their borough.
-You can read more about these conversations in our report, published in January 2016, here.
+You can read more about these conversations in our report, published in January 2016.

 Mentoring Works for hundreds of young people

-The Mentoring Works programme connects volunteer mentors from some of Islington's largest businesses with almost every secondary school in the borough.
+The Mentoring Works programme connects volunteer mentors from some of Islington’s largest businesses with almost every secondary school in the borough.
 These mentors give time to help young people control their futures.
-Now in its sixth year, Mentoring Works has connected 600 mentors with 900 students.
-You can read more about what this means for students and their mentors here.
+Mentoring Works has connected 600 mentors with over 1,000 students.
+Read more about what this means for students and their mentors.

 Hundreds of people who live in, work in, and care about Islington choose to give with us each year.
 Alongside our neighbours, we harness this generosity, using money, time, ideas, space and networks given by local people to create positive change.